Unclonable Cryptography in Linear Quantum Memory: Short One-Shot Signatures in the Standard Model

 \section{Short One-Shot Signatures in the Standard Model}

 Following our construction in an oracle model from Section \ref{sec:oss_oracle}, we present our standard model constructions.
 As in the oracle model, we have our base Construction \ref{constr:standard} of a non-collapsing CRH.
-Our standard model construction is identical to the oracle model construction as it uses the base construction in a black box way.
+Our standard model one-shot signature scheme and in particular its signing algorithm are identical to the oracle model, that is, it uses the base construction in a black box way, in the same way that the oracle model OSS uses the oracle model base construction.

 \begin{construction} Let $\secp \in \Nat$ the statistical security parameter.
-Define $s := 16 \cdot \secp$ and let $n, r, k \in \Nat$ such that $r := s \cdot (\secp - 1)$, $n := r + \frac{3}{2} \cdot s$, $k := 2\cdot \lambda$.
+Define $s := 18 \cdot \secp$ and let $n, r, k \in \Nat$ such that $r := s \cdot \secp$, $n := r + \frac{3}{2} \cdot s$, $k := \frac{3}{2}\cdot s + \lambda$.
 Let $d := \poly_{d}(\secp) \in \Nat$ the expansion parameter and $\kappa := \poly_{\kappa}(\secp) \in \Nat$ the cryptographic security parameter, for some sufficiently large polynomials in the statistical security parameter.